jteixeir/42_libft/README.md

 ## ...What do I do now?
-Well, if you took around 2 months to iniciate you activities as a cadete and your job role is nothing related to coding, you are probably as lost as I was... asking "What do I do now!?
+Well, if you took around 2 months to iniciate you activities as a cadet and your job role is nothing related to coding, you are probably as lost as I was... asking "What do I do now!?
 Don't be panic!
 There are many collegues feeling exactly like you now.

 And, good news, things will be fine!
 Will be tough, but will be fine. :)